Ivane212/Walk-With-Tyson/README.md

 # Aknowledgement
 * Special thanks to tutor Paul Thomas and mentor Precious Ijege for their time and support throughtout the project.
-* Ayana gelashvili for photography and motivation.
+* Ayana Gelashvili for photography and motivation.
 * Members of Stack community.